oracle-quickstart/oci-prerequisites/README.md

     openssl genrsa -out ~/.oci/oci_api_key.pem 2048
     openssl rsa -pubout -in ~/.oci/oci_api_key.pem -out ~/.oci/oci_api_key_public.pem

 The output of `openssl` can be slightly different between OS's when generating the fingerprint of the public key.
-Run one of the following to make a correctly formatted fingerprint and to copy the public key into the OCI console.
+Run one of the following to make a correctly formatted fingerprint and to copy the public key to paste into the OCI console.

 <details><summary>macOS</summary>

 ```
 openssl rsa -pubout -outform DER -in ~/.oci/oci_api_key.pem | openssl md5 -c > ~/.oci/oci_api_key.fingerprint
 cat ~/.oci/oci_api_key_public.pem | pbcopy
 ```